Jisobe/mybrary/README.md

 sudo service postgresql start
 ```

-* Move into `Back-end` directory and migrate the models into your database.
+* Move into `mybrary_app` directory and migrate the models into your database.

 ```bash
 python manage.py makemigrations